 The Swash configuration page configures the swash type.
-More information about swash-types can be found in section 10.4 Swash Mixing.
-The settings on this page are equivalent to those on the model configuration page (see 8.1 Model setup (Std & Adv GUI)), and configuration for both pages is provided below.
+More information about swash-types can be found in section Error: Reference source not found Error: Reference source not found.The settings on this page are equivalent to those on the model configuration page (see 8.1 Model setup (Standard & Advanced GUI)), and configuration for both pages is provided below.